robinmetral/website/pages/notes/10-shorts-from-la-fete-du-court.md

 Complete opposite of the previous one: I LOVED the stop-motion animation here, but wasn't particularly amazed by the story.
 Maybe I didn't get it?
 [Let me know](/contact/) what you think.

-You can rent this on [Vimeo On Demand](https://vimeo.com/ondemand/imbuedlife) for less than 1 EUR.
+You can rent this on [Vimeo On Demand](https://vimeo.com/ondemand/imbuedlife) for less than 1 €.
 Trailer:

 <div class='embed-container'><iframe src='https://player.vimeo.com/video/406329055?title=1&byline=0&portrait=0' frameborder='0' allowFullScreen loading='lazy'></iframe></div>